ralfw/NMCForecasting/doc/analysis.md

 ### Insight
 > The most likely outcome is not very likely!

-Rolling a sum of 7 with the next two roles is the most likely outcome - but its probability still is just 0,172 according to the simulation, which is not very high.
+Rolling a sum of 7 with the next two rolls is the most likely outcome - but its probability still is just 0,172 according to the simulation, which is not very high.

 Betting on a single outcome thus is begging for disappointment.